wikankun/TubesDAP/README.md

 # TubesDAP
 Fundamental Programming's Big Task

-It was made in order to complete Fundamental Programming's Lecture
+It was made to complete Fundamental Programming's Lecture